HD video, 7 mins 30 seconds

-ALL RISE involved working with the Royal Central School of Speech and Drama where students in their first year train in collaboration with London Zoo to become various animals.
-Instructors at PEM (Perdekamp Emotional Method) another set of participants, replace empathy and experienc within their technique with physiological connections with the internal organs.
-Working with them involved constructing images of rage, lust and grief transferable to the representation of animals.
-Other participants include a dancer/researcher from Trinity Laban Conservatoire of Music and Dance who mimics human actions associated with otherwise mechanized reprographic processes.
-The Magna Carta is read through a fist by a Royal College of Art graduate.
-Apes are mimicked by humans who work with them day to day.
+All Rise was made in collaboration with students and staff from the Royal Central School of Speech and Drama (RCSSD) and the Perdekamp Emotional Method of Acting (PEM).
+Students in their first year at RCSSD train to become various animals in partnership with London Zoo, learning a technique developed from Rudolf Laban.
+Instructors at PEM replace empathy and experience within their technique with physiological connections to the internal organs.
+Thereby they construct images of rage, lust and grief transferable to the representation of animals.
+Other participants include a dancer/researcher from Trinity Laban Conservatoire of Music and Dance who mimics human actions associated with mechanised reprographic processes.
+The Magna Carta is read through a fist by a Royal College of Art printmaking graduate.
+Apes are aped by humans who work with them day to day.